stnolting/neorv32/README.md

 ## Overview

-The NEORV32 Processor is a customizable microcontroller-like system on chip (SoC) that is based on the RISC-V-compliant NEORV32 CPU.
+The NEORV32 Processor is a customizable microcontroller-like system on chip (SoC) that is based on the RISC-V NEORV32 CPU.
 The processor is intended as *ready-to-go* auxiliary processor within a larger SoC designs or as stand-alone custom microcontroller.

 :books: For detailed information take a look at the [NEORV32 data sheet (pdf)](https://raw.githubusercontent.com/stnolting/neorv32/master/docs/NEORV32.pdf).